geosas/virtualearth/README.md

 ### Setup

-First, you have to create an account on Bing web site :https://www.bingmapsportal.com and then you can create your own key.
+First, you have to create an account on Bing web site https://www.bingmapsportal.com and then you can create your own key.

 You can choose between five differents basemaps :
 Type | Title
 ---- | -----
-Aerial | Aerial imagery.
-AerialWithLabels | Aerial imagery with a road overlay.
+Aerial | Aerial imagery
-Birdseye | Bird’s eye (oblique|angle) imagery
-BirdseyeWithLabels | Bird’s eye imagery with a road overlay.
-Road | Roads without additional imagery.
+AerialWithLabels | Aerial imagery with a road overlay Birdseye | Bird’s eye (oblique-angle) imagery BirdseyeWithLabels | Bird’s eye imagery with a road overlay Road | Roads without additional imagery